Management & Executive Resume Template for Manager, Team Leader and Operations Roles

 Lead with scope, not adjectives

-Do not rely on phrases like strong leader or highly motivated manager.
-Focus on the elements that prove real management weight: team size, reporting duties, targets, budget input, service standards, planning cycles, or business responsibility.
+Avoid phrases like “strong leader” or “highly motivated manager.”
+Focus on details that demonstrate real management impact: team size, reporting duties, targets, budget involvement, service standards, planning cycles, or business responsibility.

 See What to prioritize